 Counties serviced in this area include: Ionia, Kent, Mecosta, Montcalm, Osceola and Ottawa

-Chapter -Wide Dial-In Support Group
+All Counties Chapter -Wide Dial-In Support Groups:

 Note: Support group listings are updated regularly and are subject to change.
 Please call before attending to verify that your group is still meeting at the time, date and location listed.